NancyZhang26/silly_blog/posts/dearinternep1.md

 Oh no no no sir.

 I kindly rejected his generous offer.
-I entered the meeting room: ***<u>a room full of interns, and the lead recruiter simultaneously turned their head at me.***</u> I felt penetrated by all the (side) eyes.
+I entered the meeting room: ***<u>a full room of interns and the lead recruiter simultaneously turned their head towards me.***</u> I felt penetrated by all the (side) eyes.
 I tried to quickly scan the room for an empty seat.
 I ended up sitting near the center of the table.
 Stop grilling me!

 <h3>Meet Sombody, That, You Can Have a Drink With</h3>